Our Review Process

 An orange for people with diabetes if consumed in moderation is a good inclusion to diet.
 It has roughly 15 grams of carbs on average, but a big one can have up to quadruple that amount.
 You can combine a small orange with 15 grams of carbs with a dish of yogurt, almonds, and a little quantity of granola for 45 grams of carbohydrates, which is suitable for most persons with Type 2 diabetes.
 You may also stick to your carbohydrate budget by having lunch or dinner with chicken or fish, a medium sweet potato, and broccoli, and finish it with an orange.

 Oranges fall under the low glycemic index score.
-Is orange good for diabetes, is, therefore, yes.
 The fruit triggers a gradual and slow increase of blood sugar and glucose levels in the body.
 It is also fiber-rich, helping people with diabetes feel full for a long time that also helps with weight loss and weight management.

 What is the GI score of orange?